PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

   ```
   * import the bundles `org.palladiosimulator.experimentautomation` and `org.palladiosimulator.experimentautomation.application.tooladapter.slingshot.model` into the workspace of your development Eclipse instance.
   Ignore all other bundles.
+  * Switching to another branch is necessary, because the `*.experiment`-files' meta-model on `master` does not yet include the slingshot specific SPD-model and its semantic model.

 ## Running an initialised Slingshot simulation run
 The following subsections describe two approaches run an initialised simulation run.